gravitational/teleport/rfd/0078-role-variables.md

 ### Defined allow labels for each group

-If the Teleport admin cannot create custom traits in their IDP, the it is extremely cumbersome and repetitive (borderline impossible) to define a custom mapping per group.
+If the Teleport admin cannot create custom traits in their IDP, then it is extremely cumbersome and repetitive (borderline impossible) to define a custom mapping per group.